 Playlists in YouTube Analytics

-Select “Playlists” from the drop-down menu to display playlist metrics.
-A new “Playlist” dimension will appear above the table in the Views and Audience retention report that allows you to see your top playlists.
+You'll see a new "Playlist" dimension above the table in the Watch time report and Audience retention report, which lets you see your top playlists.
 The other dimensions in the table show different breakdowns of your playlist performance.

 - Views: Video views in the context of a playlist.

-- Estimated minutes watched: Estimated total minutes of viewing time of your video(s) from your audience.
+- Watch time: Total playlist watch time of your video(s) from your audience.

-- Average view duration: Estimated average minutes watched per video view for the selected content, date range and region.
+- Average view duration: Average time watched per video view for the selected content, date range and region.

 - Playlist starts (web only): The number of times viewers initiated playback of a playlist.

-- Average time in playlist (web only): Estimated average time watched after a playlist start.
+- Average time in playlist (web only): Average time watched after a playlist start.

 - Views per playlist start (web only): Average number of video views after a playlist was initiated.

-Playlist reports FAQWhy do I not have the option to select Playlist reports?
+Playlist reports FAQWhy don't I have the option to select Playlist reports?

 In order to see data for playlists, one of your playlists must have been viewed at least once since February 1, 2014.